Data theft could be on the rise in 2009

 Published on Fri, Feb 13, 2009 at 18:50, Updated on Fri, Feb 13, 2009 at 19:36 in Sci-Tech � Tech section

-Data is precious.
+New Delhi: Data is precious.
 And Indians are increasingly stealing it.

 Laid off employees, looking for revenge or for quick money, could be this years biggest cyber threat, say security firms like McAfee.

 By copying digital data from their employers and selling it to crooks, theyll cost their parent companies millions of dollars.

 McAfee Inc, Director Kartik Shahani says, “Intellectual property data worth $4.6 billion was stolen last year. $600 million were spent for damages, $12 million of data is out-sourced to countries without any data protection.